Brands of Statin Drugs

 |Fat soluble (lipophilic)||atorvastatin, fluvastatin, lovastatin and simvastatin.|

+The hydrophilic statins have polar additions to the core moiety, while the lipophilic one have non-polar molecular structures.
 Very generally speaking, the hydrophilic statins are excreted from the body largely unmetabolized by the liver.
 Lipophilic statins are broken down in the liver by the cytochrome P450 (CYP450) system.
 Hydrophilic statins tend to have fewer interactions with other drugs.